-Remote working is having a big impact on teams and managers and is presenting us with an exciting opportunity to consider aspects of managing in a new light.
+Remote working has had a huge impact on teams and managers and presented us with an exciting opportunity to consider aspects of managing in a new light.

 Team culture is tightly linked to company culture.
 Both are difficult to define as they are hard to grasp and are often unwritten.
 Ultimately, though, they’re about the people, and the dynamics between them.
 They are about how they treat each other, and how they work together for a common goal, and both are made up of the values, beliefs, attitudes and behaviours which are shared by the people.

 As the name suggests, the company culture encompasses the entire company, whereas a team culture will be specific to a team.
 Team cultures can differ within a company, but usually they will be linked to the company culture.
 One feeds into another – if you have a toxic company culture, it’ll be hard to create a positive team culture, as there will be too much conflict between them.

 They aren’t easy or straightforward to develop.
 They take time to build and require constant input.
 Many people think that all that is required are fun things or objects – a ping pong table, some bean bag chairs.
 But it is so much more than that.
 If a company or team had those, but they were still run by toxic attitudes and behaviours, the team still wouldn’t benefit or thrive.

 It might be best to answer this question by talking about what makes a toxic culture.
 Signs of a toxic culture include a lack of community, no laughter, jokes or smiles; interactions which are overly formal; a great concern for job titles, people’s place in the company, power and how to get it; the feeling that you aren’t allowed to speak up if you are struggling or face a challenge; no recognition of achievements, and a lot of fear.